briceio/ulauncher-baloo/README.md

 ## Index setup

-You have to setup your indexes correctly to benefit from this extension.
+To benefit from this extension you have to check that baloo is enabled (balooctl) and that your indexes are correctly setup.

 This can be done two ways:
 - Using Plasma general settings (sub settings Search / File Search)